-Here is some information to help make the best use of these auspicious days, calling in the power of the Goddess in her Nine Forms.
+Here is some important information to help you make use of these auspicious days by calling in the power of the Goddess in Her Nine Forms.

 The goddess can give clarity and positive direction in life.
 She is the intelligent energy of consciousness and she has the power to dispel self-doubt and confusion.
-Her energy is called on to clear away deeply entrenched negativity and stubborn diseases.
-During the nine nights of Navaratri we can invoke her Shakti to propel us forward in life.
+Her influence is called on to clear away deeply entrenched negativity and stubborn diseases.
+During the nine nights of Navaratri you can invoke her Shakti to break obstacles and propel you forward.

 Navaratri (Nava=nine/ Ratri=nights) always begins the day after the new moon and is celebrated five times a year.
 The most important and widely celebrated is the Maha Navaratri - the Navaratri of Autumn (Sharadiya Navaratri) which falls in October this year.

 The first three nights are in honor of Kali, the “terrible” form of the goddess who destroys the demons of ignorance, disease, ego and selfishness.
 She gives strength and motivation and empowers us towards spiritual growth.

 The next three nights are in honor of Laksmi, the goddess of wealth.
 She gives abundance and good health and opens the heart to gratitude and generosity.
 She gives clarity to envision our future goals.